 Lots of personal impressions, interviews, anecdotes about people.
 Knickerbocker is a rabid interventionist.
 He writes well, but he has nothing particularly startling or new to say.

-The original four states of the Soviet Union wanted out bad, including Russia itself, and in 1991 the Commonwealth of Independent States was born.
+The original four States of the Soviet Union wanted out bad, including the State of Russia itself, and in 1991 the Commonwealth of Independent States was born.
 As we remember, the old, Soviet order was supposed to be replaced with a new openness (or Glasnost) and baby steps were made toward a new Russian form of democracy, given voice in a movement called Perestroika.
-Moscow at this time was at a crossroads – the ‘Unions’ of the former Soviet Union decided, largely, to break away from their former Russian overseers.
+Moscow at this time was at a crossroads – the ‘Unions’ of the former Soviet Union had decided, largely, to break away from their former Russian overseers.
 In heartening displays of democracy the world over, people from the former communist bloc took to the streets and demanded freedom.
-These ‘Breakaway Republics’ represented one of the best opportunities to spread democracy since Woodrow Wilson declared that the U.S. was making the world safe for it after The Great War.
+These ‘Breakaway Republics’ represented the best opportunity to spread democracy since Woodrow Wilson declared that the U.S. was making the world safe for it after The Great War.

 I’m talking to you, Don John.